 Some remarks are in order for this complexity bound.
-We observe that the sample complexity bound is exponential in the number of players.
-Although this might seem unfavorable, it is generally known that learning an NE in the worst case has an exponential bound.
-Therefore, the derived bound for the MAIRL setting aligns with the bounds derived for learning NE in the MARL setting.
-An extensive discussion on the bounds derived in the literature can be found in \cref{Appendix A}.
+We observe that the sample complexity bound depends on the product of the action space of both players.
+Translating this to the n-player setting would result in an exponential dependency in the number of players.
+Although this might seem unfavorable, it is generally known that learning an NE in the worst case has an exponential bound. \citet{DBLP:journals/corr/abs-2007-07461} show that even in model-based two player zero-sum games with access to a generative model, where the reward knowledge can not be used during learning the sample complexity depends on $\vert\gA\vert \vert\gB\vert.$ Therefore, the derived bound for the MAIRL setting aligns with the bounds derived for learning NE in the MARL setting.
+Additionally, we can see that the sample complexity bound is related to estimating the expert policies.
+This requires to estimate the log probabilities as well as the inverse probabilities of specific action taken by one player.
+To do so, we need the assumptions that the probabilities are bounded away from zero (\cref{minAssumption}).

-Another point to notice is that for $n=2$, we can compare the result with the model-based RL zero-sum bounds derived in \cite{DBLP:journals/corr/abs-2007-07461} (compare Theorem 5).
-We observe that our bound includes an additional $(1-\gamma)^{-1}$ factor.
-Initially, one might think this is due to the assumption of a zero-sum game in \cite{DBLP:journals/corr/abs-2007-07461}.
-However, this is not the case.
-If we closely examine Lemma 13 in \cite{DBLP:journals/corr/abs-2007-07461}, we see that the zero-sum structure is not required for the proof.
-Instead, the key point stated by the authors below the proof of Lemma 13 is that a tighter Bernstein bound is only applicable if the value function, and particularly the policy, is not dependent on the transition model of the empirical game $\hat{P}$.
-Since this dependency exists in our problem setting, we must apply the looser Hoeffding bound and therefore get the additional factor of $(1-\gamma)^{-1}$.

-Last, we can see that the second part of the sample complexity bound is related to estimating the expert policy.
-In general, this can be a mixed strategy.
-However, if the (Nash-) expert is a pure strategy, meaning for all the agents the strategy is deterministic, we only need $nS$ many samples.
-This is the case, since after one sample, we can immediately observe the true policy.